ordovice/batocera-switch/README.md

 # batocera-switch
 Extends Batocera and adds switch emulation as an UNSUPPORTED ADD-ON to BATOCERA.

-Master branch is currently working on Batocera 35 and 36.
+Master branch is currently working on Batocera 35-37.
 If you have v34, please upgrade Batocera as we are no longer supporting v34.

 This version of the code requires a file system for userdata that supports symlinking (EXT4, BTRFS).

-Copy the folders and files in this repo into the appropriate folders of Batocera.
-This repo setup has all the folders you should need to add.
-Add your own title.keys and prod.keys to the switch bios folder.
-If you plan on using Ryujinx when it's supported, place the switch firmware in this folder as well (you will need to manually install it in Ryujinx on first start or when prompted)

-You will need to provide Yuzu and Ryujinx installs.
-There are update scripts that you can run via Ports to download the appropriate AppImages to the system\switch directory.
-You do not need to chmod +x them before running as the configgen script takes care of this.

-This version integrates work from foclabroc and Batocera Nation but does not include the appimages or the bios keys that their download does.
-Additionally, controllers in Yuzu and Ryujinx are auto mapped now as of v34, but any DS4/DS5 controllers will not work or will impact the others working.
+This version integrates work from foclabroc, Batocera Nation, and uureel.
+It does not include the bios keys.

+Controller automapping is a constant work in progress.
+You can turn off automapping, but you can help improve the project by submitting your controller configs for inclusion in the mapping files.
+Not all controllers work with the modern Ryujinx.

 ## GET Support Here
 https://discord.gg/cuw5Xt7M7d